 - Unusual shortness of breath

-To diminish the risks of developing a head or neck condition, certain factors, such as smoking, chewing tobacco and excessive alcohol consumption, should be avoided.
+To diminish the risks of developing head and neck cancer or other condition, certain factors, such as smoking, chewing tobacco and excessive alcohol consumption, should be avoided.
 Patients should also be aware of the presence of Human Papilloma Virus (HPV) as a cause of certain cancers in the throat.

 If you suspect you may have a head or neck condition, start by speaking with your primary care physician, who can refer you a specialist.